This post may include affiliate links. Thank you for your support.

 Love homemade seasoning mixes and this one is going to be another staple in the pantry!

-I just made some homemade Greek meatballs Chey with most of the spices you’ve got going in this seasoning blend!
+I just made some homemade Greek meatballs with most of the spices you’ve got going in this seasoning blend!
 Although I think I missed a couple.
 I LOVE making homemade seasonings from scratch.
 I keep a few different ones in my pantry.
 I’ll need to give your recipe a try!